Plans and pricing

 Trial plan

-After deciding between feature or seat-based plans, you can decide which tier will be utilized as the trial plan.
+After deciding between feature- or seat-based plans, you can designate one tier as the trial plan.

 Trial plans allow customers to see what your app is capable of and understand the value they can get from it before committing to a subscription.
 They help attract a wider audience, increase brand awareness, and ideally help increase the number of app subscriptions.

-Your trial plan automatically lasts for 14 days - no more, or no less.
-If a customer requests a longer trial, you can manually extend their trial.
+Your trial plan automatically lasts for 14 days.
+If a customer requests a longer trial, you can manually extend their trial .
 App admins will receive a notification that they need to upgrade their plan once their trial period ends, and they will also be prompted to upgrade on the Installed Apps page.
-For view apps, customer access will be blocked in the app's view where they will also be prompted to upgrade.
+For view apps, customer access will be blocked in the app's view, where they will also be prompted to upgrade.

 Free plan